10 Survival Time Measures

 \[ RMSE_C(\hat{\mathbf{t}}, \mathbf{t}, \boldsymbol{\delta}) = \sqrt{MSE_C(\hat{\mathbf{t}}, \mathbf{t}, \boldsymbol{\delta})} \]

-11.2 Over- and under-predictions
+10.2 Over- and under-predictions

-All of these distance measures assume that the error for an over-prediction (\(\hat{t}> t\)) should be equal to an under-prediction (\(\hat{t}< t\)), i.e., that it is ‘as bad’ if a model predicts an outcome time being 10 years longer than the truth compared to being 10 years shorter.
+The distance measures just discussed assume that the error for an over-prediction (\(\hat{t}> t\)) should be equal to an under-prediction (\(\hat{t}< t\)).
+That is, they assume it is ‘as bad’ if a model predicts an outcome time being 10 years longer than the truth compared to being 10 years shorter.
 In the survival setting, this assumption is often invalid as it is generally preferred for models to be overly cautious, hence to predict negative events to happen sooner (e.g., predict a life-support machine fails after three years not five if the truth is actually four) and to predict positive events to happen later (e.g., predict a patient recovers after four years not two if the truth is actually three).
 A simple method to incorporate this imbalance between over- and under-predictions is to add a weighting factor to any of the above measures, for example the \(MAE_C\) might become

 \[ MAE_C(\hat{\mathbf{t}}, \mathbf{t}, \boldsymbol{\delta}, \lambda, \mu, \phi) = \frac{1}{d} \sum^m_{i=1} \delta_i|(t_i - \hat{t}_i) [\lambda\mathbb{I}(t_i>\hat{t}_i) + \mu\mathbb{I}(t_i<\hat{t}_i) + \phi\mathbb{I}(t_i=\hat{t}_i)]| \]